 Mining methods used at the uranium mine

-Cigar Lake will be mined using underground methods.
-The basement rock layer of Cigar Lake comprises of two levels, 480m and 500m.
-Mining will be conducted in the 480m level area, which is 25m below the ore zone.
+Cigar Lake is being mined using underground methods.
+The basement rock layer of Cigar Lake comprises two levels, 480m and 500m.
+Mining is conducted in the 480m level area, which is 25m below the ore zone.
 Underground processing and infrastructure facilities are located in this level.

 The 500m level provides main ventilation exhaust drift for the mine and is accessed via a ramp from the 480m level.

-Jet bore system (JBS) will be used in the mine.
-The system involves usage of high pressure water to cut cavities from the ore.
+A new mining method called jet bore system (JBS) is used in the mine.
+The method involves usage of high pressure water to cut cavities from the ore.
 It is a non-entry approach, where personnel will not get in direct contact with the orebody as all the mining will be down in the basement rock below the orebody.
-The mine will be equipped with four JBS mining units.
+The mine will be equipped with four JBS mining units including two machines during full production and two for backfilling and maintenance.

-The process involving JBS includes mixing of the ore with water to form slurry, which will be pumped through pipes to the Run-of-Mine (ROM) ore receiving facility.
+The process involving JBS includes mixing of the ore with water to form slurry, which is pumped through pipes to the run-of-mine (ROM) ore receiving facility.

-The ore slurry will be transferred to the surface through a slurry pump.
-The slurry will be stored and then transferred to McClean Lake JEB mill for processing.
+The ore slurry is transferred to the surface through a slurry pump.
+The slurry is stored and then transferred to McClean Lake JEB mill for processing.

 Processing uranium ore at Cigar Lake

-The uranium ore will be processed partly at Cigar Lake and partly at McClean Lake JEB mill, which is located 70km north of Cigar Lake.
-Ore size reduction will be done at the underground region of Cigar Lake, while leaching, purification and final yellowcake production will be done at McClean Lake JEB mill.
+The uranium ore is processed partly at Cigar Lake and partly at McClean Lake JEB mill, which is located 70km north of Cigar Lake.
+Ore size reduction is done at the underground region of Cigar Lake, while leaching, purification and final yellowcake production are done at McClean Lake JEB mill.
+Processing of Cigar Lake’s ore at the McClean Lake mill began by the end of the second quarter of 2014.

-The ore slurry stored at Cigar Lake will be transported to McClean Lake JEB mill through containers.
-The slurry will be leached and treated in the McClean Lake mill tailings neutralisation area and ore tailings will be generated.
-The tailings will be thickened with vacuum and precipitated to form yellowcake.
+The ore slurry stored at Cigar Lake is transported to McClean Lake JEB mill through containers.
+The slurry is leached and treated in the McClean Lake mill tailings neutralisation area and ore tailings are generated.
+The tailings are thickened with vacuum and precipitated to form yellowcake.

 Production and contractors involved

-Tron Power will provide construction services for the Cigar Lake mine.
-The services will include underground electrical construction and maintenance, jet boring pilot project piping and water treatment plant foundation.
+Tron Power provided construction services for the Cigar Lake mine.
+The services included underground electrical construction and maintenance, jet boring pilot project piping and water treatment plant foundation.
 The contract for the planning, procurement, construction, fabrication and field construction of Cigar Lake mine was awarded to Canonbie.